SevenShepherd/SevenShepherd.github.io/_posts/2024-08-21-no-license-to-sin.markdown

 <!-- They flaunt their rebellion around us because the presence of Christ in us exposes their corruption.
 They rage against His authority. -->

 The deceived cloak their rebellion by abusing the precious grace of our God, twisting and cheapening it into a license to sin.
-Their defiance is frustrated in our presence because **the light of Christ within us exposes their darkness** (Ac 26:18,20).
+Their defiance is frustrated in our presence because **the light of Christ within us exposes their darkness** (Eph 5:11-13; Ac 26:18,20).
 It's His authority in us that disturbs them, a silent condemnation they can neither ignore nor escape.
-It's not us they are irritated by, it's Christ himself (Jn 7:7).
+It's not us they are irritated by, it's Christ himself (Jn 7:7 NLT).

 <!-- like hydrogen peroxide to a dirty wound -->